AndreNijman/EmuRust/README.md

 - `Right Shift` (or `Space`/`Backspace`): SELECT

 SNES battery-backed saves are written to a `.sav` file alongside the ROM.

-### Controls (ZX Spectrum core)

-- The PC keyboard maps 1:1 to the Sinclair keyboard matrix (`Shift`, letters, digits, space, and `Ctrl` → Symbol Shift).
-Arrow keys, `Caps Lock`, `Backspace`, and `End` emit the expected Sinclair compound keys (Caps Shift + digit combos).
-- `Insert`: start/rewind the current tape, `Delete`: stop tape playback.
-- `F3`/`F4`/`F5`: switch between 1×, 2×, and uncapped emulation speed; `F1`/`F2` quick-save and
-  quick-load a pair of `.sna` snapshots in the working directory.
-- Controllers: the d-pad or left stick drives a Kempston joystick, `A`/`B`/`X`/`Y` all trigger the fire button, `Start` sends ENTER, and `Select` sends SPACE to keep in-game menus reachable.

-Kempston mouse input is not enabled in the launcher, so a regular mouse continues to work as the system cursor instead of being captured.

 ### Controls (Nintendo DS core)